 Holli Caulfield is currently the principal of the Oakdale School in Dedham, MA.
 As a classroom teacher, Ms. Caulfield wrote and received several Lighthouse Technology grants from the Massachusetts Department of Education to integrate technology into the curriculum, was a member of the K-12 Technology Steering Committee, was a member of the Massachusetts Core of Exemplary Educators, and was featured in a Department of Education video on technology-integrated instruction.
 In 2000, Ms. Caulfield was awarded the Milken Educator Award, a national award that recognizes excellence in education.
 Caulfield was also the recipient of a Milken Festival for Youth grant in 2004, through which she and her students "cleaned up" the Harold LeBlanc Nature Trail at Fisher School and created an environmental classroom.
 In her role as principal, she spearheaded a grass roots effort to renovate the third floor of Oakdale School, which is more than 100 years old, as well as to create a state-of-the-art media center.
 Ms. Caulfield also implemented an after-school enrichment program at Oakdale School, offering 20+ courses to students after school.
 She received her Bachelor of Science degree in Early Childhood Education from Salem State College, and has a Masters degree in Instructional Technology from Lesley University.
 Ms. Caulfield holds her certification in School Administration from Boston University and is enrolled in a Doctoral program in Educational Leadership at Northeastern University.

-As CIO for the Public Schools of the Northborough and Southborough Regional School District, Leo Brehm is responsible for district-wide technology operations, instructional technology and library media.
-Throughout his twenty-one year career, he has supported education in a variety of roles, including a technology support specialist, instructional technology specialist, network administrator, director of technology, and adjunct professor in four districts and a higher education institution.
-Currently he sits on the K12 advisory committee to IMS Global and the Board of Directors for the The Reynolds Center for Teaching, Learning and Creativity.
-For several years, he served on the MassCUE Board of Directors in addition to serving as its treasurer and president.
+A career school CIO for public schools within Massachusetts, throughout his twenty-one year career, he has supported education in a variety of roles, including a technology support specialist, instructional technology specialist, network administrator, director of technology, and adjunct professor in four districts and a higher education institution.
+Currently he sits on the K12 advisory committee to IMS Global, the Board of Directors for The Reynolds Center for Teaching, Learning and Creativity, and the Board of Directors for SustainEd.
+For several years, he served on the MassCUE Board of Directors also serving as president and treasurer.
 He has a B.A. in Media and Public Relations, an Ed.M. in Instructional Technology and is working on an Ed.D in Education Leadership from Northeastern University.
-His is passionate and dedicated to the advancement of learning through a schooling model that is both student-centered and personalized.
+He is passionate and dedicated to the advancement of learning through a schooling model that is both student-centered and personalized.

 Spencer D. Collier